cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 that have turned out to be useful since RFC 7049 was written.
 We refer to the result as extended diagnostic notation (EDN).

-## White space in binary strings
+## White space in byte string notation

-Examples often benefit from some white space (spaces, line breaks) in binary strings.
-In extended diagnostic notation, white space is ignored in prefixed binary strings; for instance, the following are
+Examples often benefit from some white space (spaces, line breaks) in byte strings.
+In extended diagnostic notation, white space is ignored in prefixed byte strings; for instance, the following are
 equivalent:

       h'48656c6c6f20776f726c64'